-The School of Visual Studies Art program offers opportunities for creative development, provides instruction in visual literacy, and trains students in the necessary technical and conceptual skills needed to pursue a lifetime of creative activity.
+The School of Visual Studies' Art program offers opportunities for creative development, provides instruction in visual literacy, and trains students in the necessary technical and conceptual skills needed to pursue a lifetime of creative activity.
 Through a variety of studio art courses, students learn critical thinking skills, creative problem solving, and become life-long learners.
 Course offerings include ceramics, drawing, fibers, graphic design, painting, photography, printmaking, and sculpture.
 The BFA is considered a professional degree intended to provide a solid foundation for a career in visual art.
-Students that earn a degree in art pursue a variety of careers, including artists; illustrators; art educators; museum and gallery curators and directors; commercial and studio designers; and graphic, web, print and packaging designers.
-All business are looking for creative thinkers and innovative problem solvers, skills acquired in the BFA degree.
+Students that earn a degree in art pursue a variety of careers, including professional artists and illustrators; art educators; museum and gallery curators and directors; commercial and studio designers; and graphic, web, print and packaging designers.
+Businesses are looking for creative thinkers and innovative problem solvers, skills acquired in the BFA degree.

 Photo from Mizzou Creative

 Common Career Paths

 You can do nearly anything with a Mizzou degree, but here are some common career paths taken by graduates of this major: